 Here’s a short video in which Lee demonstrates the routine we just talked about.

-If you’re interested in learning more healing Qi Gong practices, be sure to check out our Qi Challenge.
-The Qi Challenge is a great opportunity to learn more exercises and participate in a community-driven practice framework.
+If you’re interested in learning more healing Qi Gong practices to overcome stress and anxiety, be sure to check out our pre-recorded workshop: Qi Gong for Stress and Anxiety.

 Written By Ian Drogin